rgca312/Project-2-/README.md

 # RetroGiphySearch
-Retro look on memes and Gifs to look up
+Retro look on any meme that the user wishes to get.
+Thanks to GIPHY the website will have a retro neon color theme.
 # Technology
 1. HTML
 2. CSS